junobuild/docs/docs/reference/settings.md

 ## Freezing Threshold

 The Freezing Threshold defines the duration (in seconds) after which a module will be frozen.
+It acts as a **grace period** before permanent deletion.

-It is an important feature because if a module runs out of cycles, it will be uninstalled, meaning its code and state are deleted.
-The Freezing Threshold protects from deletion.
-If the cycles balance dips below the threshold, the smart contract will stop processing any new requests but will continue to reply to existing requests.
+When a module runs out of cycles, it will be uninstalled, meaning its code and state are deleted.
+The freezing threshold protects against this by halting the processing of new requests once the cycle balance drops below the threshold, while still allowing read-only replies to existing requests.

-For sensitive applications that requires several resources, developers can set a freezing threshold to 90 days or more.
-This ensures that they and their users have enough time to react and top up the modules before they finally run out of cycles.
+This grace period gives developers and users time to react.
+For sensitive applications, it's common to set a relatively long freezing threshold to ensure there’s enough time to notice a low balance and top up the module before removal

-The default value is `2_592_000n` (30 days).
+That’s why [Mission Control](../terminology.md#mission-control) (your wallet) and [Satellites](../terminology.md#satellite) (your projects) are spun up with a default freezing threshold of **one year** (360 days), reflecting their high importance.

+In contrast, [Analytics](../build/analytics/index.md) modules are considered less critical and are provisioned with a default threshold of **three months** (90 days).

 ### In Other Words